 - Avoid listening to music or talking on the phone while walking.

 - Avoid crossing the street except at an intersection.

 - Never try to dart across traffic.

-- Avoid drinking or using drugs while walking, especially near a roadway as these can cause impaired decisions.
+- Avoid drinking or using drugs while walking, which can cause impaired decision-making.

 - Always look both ways before crossing the street or behind a parked vehicle.

 - Don’t allow children to walk unattended or play near roadways.

 Tips For Drivers

 - Never drink and drive or drive while under the influence of drugs.

 - Do not exceed the speed limit.